bfe-tech-recruitment/Opps-page/_posts/2021-04-04-Impact Investment Research_Intern.md

 ---
 title: "[Internship] Impact Investment Research"
-smallprint: "Project Length: 15-20 hrs/week for 6-8 weeks.
+smallprint: "Commitment: 15-20 hrs/week for 6-8 weeks.
 Schedule highly negotiable."
 summary: "Dive deep into the social enterprise funding landscape and create tangible impact.
 Conduct research to build out a database of active funding opportunities for startups in our Incubation Programme.
 Applications will be reviewed from 1 May onwards." # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Incubation, Impact Research]
 ---